ahtealeb/CVG_BPM/README.md

 Source Code is concerned with the Ph.D Thesis

-# An Adaptive Framework for Variability Management of Business Process MOdels
+# An Adaptive Framework for Variability Management of Business Process Models
 #### Context-Based Variant Generation of Business Process Models (CVG_BPM)

 By: Ahmed Tealeb